CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: INTRODUCTION

-1. Propose a two-level optimization scheme that includes a high-level capture planner and a low-level joint planner.
-This scheme addresses all planning and tracking challenges during the POC and PRC phases, while also solving potential safety concerns arising from structural differences in imitation learning.
+1. A novel CCMM framework effectively addresses all the planning and tracking challenges throughout the entire compliant catching process for mobile manipulators, while being designed for modularity.

-2. Propose a P-LSTM network, a sequence-to-sequence model that combines a Long-Short-Term Memory network(LSTM) with positional encoding to predict commands, enabling the effective learning of compliant control strategies from human demonstrations.
+2. Propose a P-LSTM network that combines Long Short-Term Memory (LSTM) with positional encoding (PE), designed to effectively learn compliant catching strategies from human demonstrations.
+Address the potential collisions arising from the structural differences between humans and robots when learning demonstrations.

-3. Simulation and physical experiments were conducted on a mobile manipulator to validate the effectiveness of the CCCM framework and the role of compliance.
-Catching success rates of 98.70\% in simulation, 92.59\% in physical experiments and a 33.2\% reduction in impact torque were achieved.
+3. Simulation and physical experiments were conducted on a mobile manipulator to validate the effectiveness of our framework and the role of compliance.
+A catching success rates of 98.70\% in simulation, 92.59\% in physical experiments and a 28.7\% reduction in impact torque were achieved.